 LEADBELLY (1976 Paramount) Starring Roger E. Mosley, Paul Benjamin, Madge Sinclair, Albert Hall, Art Evans, Lynn Hamilton, James Brodhead, John Henry Faulk.
 Directed by Gordon Parks, Sr.

 Mosley is the titular blues legend, whose life is covered from the time he departs the family farm (one step ahead of the law) to his 'discovery' by musicologist Brodhead (as John A. Lomax) in prison a quarter century later.
 After bidding adieu to his parents (Benjamin and Hamilton) he finds a Shreveport benefactor in Madam Sinclair, who connects him with his first gigs.
 But Mosley isn't one to be a kept man.
-He leaves her and the red light district behind, drifting between Louisiana and Texas and incarceration and freedom in the segregated 1920's, with defiance, turbulence and music as the constants in his life.
+He leaves her and the red light district behind, drifting between Louisiana and Texas, incarceration and freedom during the segregated Roaring Twenties with defiance, turbulence and music as the constants in his life.

 WALK HARD: THE DEWEY COX STORY mercilessly skewered every time-honored cliche in the music biopic formula.
 Thirty years earlier, Parks painstakingly avoided almost all of them.
 There's no substance addiction for Mosley to overcome: those in the audience drink more than he does.
 Mosley doesn't leave home over parental rejection of his music: Benjamin sends him away to keep him out of jail, and later tries to ensure that the junior Ledbetter will always have his favored guitar.
 A tearful reconciliation with his family near the end?
 Nope.
 The aged Benjamin locates Mosley's prison, but leaves without seeing him once he learns it isn't possible to buy his son's freedom.

 Parks eschews commercialized revisionism as decisively as the genre's conventions, so forget about finding the progressive white character who assists the protagonist.
 Mosley's Leadbelly encounters bigotry of some form from every Caucasian he meets.
 The only "friendly" white face is that of governor Faulk, and only outwardly so---his obnoxiousness and ignorance recalls Warren Oates' character in the same year's DRUM.
 Faulk allows Mosley to sing his way to freedom, thoroughly humiliating him in the process.
 This is the subtlest racism Mosley encounters.
-The rest is blunter (the confederate flag hangs behind one performance stage) and more often than not reinforced by shotgun.
+The rest is blunter and more often than not reinforced by shotgun.
 The Lomaxes?
 They're merely stone-faced song collectors on a mission.

 The titular character's nomadic ways are interrupted only by legal trouble so covering his life requires LEADBELLY's episodic nature.
 As a result, this is Mosley's show all the way.
 He solidly essays Ledbetter's egotism, antagonism, and (after aging a bit) pragmatism in often demeaning situations.
 This is easily Mosley's best opportunity to carry a feature film, but he doesn't carry the tunes: his singing was dubbed by Hi Tide Harris.
 Sinclair, Benjamin and Evans have the most prominent supporting roles, yet all have less than ten minutes of screen time.